wp-plugins/commentluv/trunk/readme.txt

 == Upgrade Notice ==

-= 2.81.6 =
+= 2.81.7 =

-Fix : javascript error when minifying
+Added : Lithuanian language
+Added : Choice of nofollow on links for all/none/unregistered users

 == Configuration ==